 not be missed.

 The more traditional 12-day Royal Easter Show brings the country to the city.
 Taxis are plentiful and car and bike hire are widely available.

 Reproduced with permission from the Lonely Planet website www.lonelyplanet.com © 2010 Lonely Planet.
 Image surfsidebackpackers.com.au

-Have a closer look at all of our adorable Aussie stuffed toys.
+Have a closer look at all of our adorable Aussie koala, kangaroo and wombat plush toys.
 Guaranteed to last a lifetime and completely non-allergenic.

 Visit Jimmy The Koala

 Welcome to Koala Express.
 The cutest koala, kangaroo and wombat plush toys.
-By purchasing one of our cuddly Australian made gifts you are helping preserve the natural habitat of the Australian koala.
+By purchasing a cuddly Australian made gift you are helping the survival of the Australian koala.
 We've been doing it since 2001.
-Out latest donation was to the Wildlife Preservation Society of Queensland.
+Our latest donations were to Koala Hospital Port Macquarie, Fauna Rescue SA, Mallacoota Wildlife Shelter and the Wildlife Preservation Society of QLD.

 © Koala Express.
 All Rights Reserved.